moez-baksi/EindProject/README.md

 #### Problem tackling:
 A possible treatment for the incurable unavoidable affection called "Bored".
 #### Targeted audience:
-This app is optimized for bored people who likes Pokémon.
+This app is optimized for bored people who like Pokémon.
 #### MVP:
   * Will contain a x amount of Pokémon, depending on the difficulty.
   * Three screens:
     * Start screen
-    * Highscores at the end
+    * High scores at the end
     * Map
   * You can catch a Pokémon by tapping on it
   * Pokémon will be on a random spot
-  * Highscores will be saved
+  * High scores will be saved
 ##### Optional:
-  * Online database for the highscores
+  * Online database for the high scores
   * Maybe a reset button
   * Maybe multiple areas?
 I will start with one (areas like Amsterdam)
   * Not sure if the locations will be hard coded or random (Pokémon might appear in the sea?)
 #### Data source??
-A database of the Pokémon locations
+A database of the Pokémon locations.
 #### API's:
   * https://pokeapi.co
   * https://cloud.google.com/maps-platform/
 #### Hardest part:
-I think it will be retrieving a map and pinning the locations
+Some complications might occur while understanding the API of Google maps.
 #### Similar apps:
-Google did the same thing in September 2016.
+Google implemented a similar feature during an event in September 2016.

   Home screen of the app      |  Press start might lead to:
   :-------------------------:|:-------------------------: